Ahn-Jeongmin/Ahn-Jeongmin/README.md

 ## 🌱 About me

 ### ㆍ Education<br>
-→ Majoring English Literature and Language & Computer Science Engineering in ChungAng University, Seoul (2021.03 - 2025.08) <br>
+→ ChungAng University, Seoul (2021.03 - 2025.08) <br>
+Bachelor of Arts in English Literature and Language<br> Bachelor of Science in Computer Science and Engineering<br>

 → <br>

 ### ㆍ Interest<br>